Review of the Discover it® Student Cash Back

 |Quarter||5% Cash Back Categories|

 |April – June||Gas Stations, Wholesale Clubs, Select Streaming Services|

 |July – September||Restaurants, PayPal|

 These 5% cash back rewards are only good for the first $1,500 in purchases you make in that particular category.
-After that you’ll earn 1% back on those purchases.
-This means you can earn up to $75 in cash back per quarter at the 5% rate.
+After that you’ll earn 1% back on those purchases, so you can earn up to $75 in cash back per quarter at the 5% rate.

 Cardholders will get the valuable Cashback Match from Discover.
 This unique signup bonus will double all the cash back you earn in your first year.
-It’s a great deal because it will scale up to double your rewards no matter how much you spend.
-This covers all the cash back you earn in the first year.
+It’s a great deal because it will scale up to double your rewards no matter how much you spend, and it covers all the cash back you earn in the first year.

 If you happen to like everything about this card except the rewards program, check out the Discover it Chrome for Students below.
 It has all the same features, except a different reward structure.

 Looking to max out your rewards in a category, but not sure if you’ll be able to spend enough in three months?
 Use your Discover it card to buy gift cards through eligible merchants.
 You can earn at the 5% rate while it’s active, and then spend your gift cards when it’s convenient for you.